godeploy/MCW-Case-Studies/docs/Serverless architecture.md

 2. How would you monitor all the executing serverless components in real time from a single dashboard?

 3. Does your monitoring solution support exploring historical telemetry and configuring alerts?

-**Prepare**

-Directions: With all participants at your table:

-1. Identify any customer needs that are not addressed with the proposed solution.

-2. Identify the benefits of your solution.

-3. Determine how you will respond to the customer's objections.

-Prepare a 15-minute chalk-talk style presentation to the customer.

-## Step 3: Present the solution

-**Outcome**

-Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Timeframe: 30 minutes

-**Presentation**

-Directions:

-1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer.

-4. The customer makes one of the objections from the list of objections.

-5. The Microsoft team responds to the objection.

-6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2-6.

-## Wrap-up

-Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

 ## Additional references